Stephen MaylesThe Story of Chestnut Lodge Pet Crematorium and Pet Cemetery

 We closed the Quarantine Cattery in 2001 as the Pet Passport System was established and it was clear the business was going to drop off dramatically.
 The cattery was incorporated into the normal holiday cattery.
 Unfortunately, Susanna had been diagnosed with cancer in 2000 and died in November 2001.
 I was fortunate in that we had two very capable girls in Riann and Lorraine who had been working for as for a while and were able to step up and help me.
 It was a huge upheaval for the business as well as a personal one but we set about to tackle the task.

-As Riann became more involved in the overseeing of the work she moved up to the position of Junior Partner.
+As Riann became more involved in the overseeing of the work she moved up to the position of an acting administrative partner in the business.
 Lorraine left in 2011 to concentrate on her family and is missed by all.
 Fortunately, we were also joined by Marianne Wood who came to us after completing her degree in Animal Studies.
-She originally concentrated on the Cattery and the Office but now runs most of the crematorium work.
+She originally concentrated on the Cattery and the Office but now deals with many of the telephone queries as well as administrative duties including accounts.

 The Pet Crematorium continued to grow as more people wanted their pets individually cremated and several vets used our profesional service for communal cremations.
 As cremation has grown in popularity so the demand for burials has fallen although we still carry out a number of new burials each year and maintain the Cemetery for visitors.